Speak Shakespeare monologues and scenes: tragedies

 Duration: 6 sessions (over 6 weeks)

 What is the course about?

-Whether you are preparing a Shakespearean monologue for audition or simply have an interest in their structure, rhythm and poetry, this course enables you to work on and speak monologues from the Tragedies with confidence.There is also an opportunity to rehearse scenework from Macbeth and Romeo & Juliet.
+Whether you are preparing a Shakespearean monologue for audition or simply have an interest in their structure, rhythm and poetry, this course enables you to work on and speak monologues from the Tragedies with confidence.There is also an opportunity to rehearse scenework from Antony and Cleopatra, and Coriolanus.
 The course will be delivered online.

 This is a live online course.
 You will need: